Doctor of Dental Surgery Degree (DDS) for Military and Veterans

 What can you do with a Dentistry Degree?

-There are various paths students with a Dentistry Degree can take in oral health and dental care.
-They can become general dentists who provide routine check-ups, cleanings, and treatments like fillings, crowns, and root canals.Some dentists also work in academia, research, public health, dental education and dental tech, among other fields.
-Others may specialize in following fields:
+Students with a Dentistry Degree can take various paths in oral health and dental care.
+They can become general dentists who provide routine check-ups, cleanings, and treatments like fillings, crowns, and root canals.Some dentists also work in academia, research, public health, dental education, and dental tech, among other fields.
+Others may specialize in the following fields:

 - Orthodontics: Correcting teeth and jaw alignment